Category: Rebus Community

 The open publishing projects we support not only enhance the educational experiences of students, they also help students feel seen and supported on a personal level.
 One such project is a university-level LGBTQ+ studies textbook entitled Introduction to LGBTQ+ Studies: A Cross-Disciplinary Approach.
 Deb Amory, a cultural anthropologist and professor at SUNY Empire State College,Keep reading “Rebus Facilitates OER that Make Students Feel Seen”

-news open textbook projects Rebus Community Textbook Success Program uncategorized
+open textbook projects Rebus Community Textbook Success Program

 Stay up to date!